Venture firms see signs of rebirth in life sciences

 Such companies rarely produce blockbuster initial public offerings.
 For biotechnology in particular, products have to clear high regulatory hurdles and often take over a decade to get to market.
 The failure rate is high.

-Last year, Morgenthaler Ventures and Advanced Technology Ventures spun off their life-sciences investment teams and merged them into an independent group.
-The group, Lightstone Ventures, is raising a fund of at least $200 million, according to a person familiar with the situation who asked not to be named because fund details are not yet public.
+Last year, Morgenthaler Ventures and Advanced Technology Ventures spun off their life-sciences investment teams and merged them into an independent group, Lightstone Ventures, which is raising a fund of at least $200 million, a person familiar with the situation said.
 Scale Venture Partners said last year it would stop investing in healthcare.

 But the firms that remain in the field say they see hope.